Bram-Hub/python-ND-APG/README.md

 ## Authors
 2015:
 Mike Mathis
+2020:
+Salil Chandra
+Matthew Salemi

 ## About
-This is a python program to take in input via a .txt file and output a .tex file.
+This is a python program to take in input via a .txt file or .bram file and output a .tex file or .bram file.
-The format of the input file must be as follows:
+The format of the input .txt file must be as follows:
 	and - &
 	or  - |
 	not - ~